njordhov/cococare/README.md

 - Create a page on Facebook for your service.

+### Configuring Messenger

 From your [Facebook developer account](https://developers.facebook.com):

-- Create a new app and open its configuration page, then:
+- Create a new facebook app and open its configuration page, then:

-### Configuring Messenger

 #### Under *Products*